Damkols/greenlight/readme.md

 - Log a meesage to say connection pool has been succesfully established

 - Create openDB func which returns sql.DB connection pool
+- Use sql.Open to create an empty connection pool